Karina's Chocolate Truffle Cake

 A rich and decadent cake that tastes like a candy shoppe truffle.

-To celebrate a bright New Year, I say we bake a cake.
+I say we bake a cake.
 A flourless cake.
 A cake so rich it tastes like a truffle.
 Not the infamous pig snuffled treasure.
 No, Darling.
 The chocolate truffle.
 That heavenly impostor, hiding in the guise of that woodsy French piggery fungi.
 Spoonfuls of deep, dark ganache rolled in cocoa powder (to look like dirt, of course).

 And I didn't want just a chocolate cake topped with ganache, either.
 I wanted to bake the ganache itself.
 I wanted the cake to taste like a sweet and satiny truffle- I wanted the cake to live up to its name.
 Truffle Cake inspires expectations.